-In sum, and in accordance with the above, we strongly urge the Department of Treasury to resume work on its plans to update Revenue Procedure 92-94.
+In sum, and in accordance with the above, we strongly urge the Department of Treasury to act swiftly to update Revenue Procedure 92-94.
 We also ask that it update its guidance regarding application of the Mexican Treaty and take the steps outlined above to keep FATCA from imposing significant additional regulatory burdens on cross-border philanthropy.
-Each of these items deserves a place on the Treasury Department's 2015-2016 Priority Guidance Plan.
-Updated guidance will be of significant assistance to the philanthropic sector and also to
+Each of these items deserves a place on the Treasury Department's 2016-2017 Priority Guidance Plan.
+Updated guidance will be of significant assistance to the philanthropic sector and also to the IRS, which has expressed concerns to the Government Accountability Office regarding the "overseas activities" of some tax-exempt organizations.